kylpo/react-playbook/deep-dives/wip-cloneElement.md

     // React.cloneElement() requires a single child
     const Child = React.Children.only(this.props.children)

+    // compute props to pass
+    const propsToPass = {onPress: this.props.onPress}

-    // return new element with an `enhance` prop
+    // return new element with props to pass
-    // note: this could also be wrapped in other components, if we wanted return React.cloneElement(Child, {onPress: this.props.onPress}) }
+    // note: this could also be wrapped in other components, if we wanted return React.cloneElement(Child, propsToPass)
+  }
 }